tarunsachdeva/blog/_drafts/working-in-a-conversation.markdown

+Slack is one of the fastest growing technology companies today, and perhaps the fastest growing product in the small business and enterprise software market.

 -

-A new OS for work - conversation centric workflow
+A new OS for knowledge work - conversation centric workflow - information sharing, Decision Making

 A new way to build enterprise product.
 SASS apps - user model, distribution dynamics.
 Currently Apps are not as functional but slowly building towards it.

 A new professional network.
-Your Slack workspaces like Reddit.
+Your Slack workspaces are like Reddit.

 -